KrishnaChaitanya1/Coursera_Capstone/Final Capstone Project/Full Report.md

 ## Conclusion
-Therefore, this notebook serves as a reference to identify the relations between food cuisines between Toronto and Paris.
+Therefore, this notebook serves as a reference to identify the relations between food cuisines between Toronto and Nova Scotia.